top of page

 Sound

 As discussed in the noisy cafe environment scenario earlier, a lack of consideration on acoustics can really impact how people feel when they leave.
 We want people to come into our spaces and feel energised, excited or perhaps relaxed and reassured.
 We know there are certain noises that can trigger anxiety, which is tiring to experience so we might try to eliminate, isolate, and dampen those for example with lots of soft, absorbing finishes.
-Finally we want to put in the ambience that we do want with a curated soundtrack for example.
+Finally we want to put in the ambience that we do want to create, for example with a curated soundtrack.

 Taste